code-423n4/2023-07-amphora-findings/data/kaveyjoe-G.md

 1 .
 TArget : https://github.com/code-423n4/2023-07-amphora/blob/main/core/solidity/contracts/governance/GovernorCharlie.sol

-Remove redundant _endBlock calculation: Instead of calculating _endBlock twice (once with votingPeriod and once with emergencyVotingPeriod), I now directly calculate _endBlock based on whether the contract is in emergency mode or not.
+- Remove redundant _endBlock calculation: Instead of calculating _endBlock twice (once with votingPeriod and once with emergencyVotingPeriod), I now directly calculate _endBlock based on whether the contract is in emergency mode or not.

-Remove unnecessary variable assignments: Removed the _description variable and directly set the _proposal.description value during proposal creation.
+- Remove unnecessary variable assignments: Removed the _description variable and directly set the _proposal.description value during proposal creation.

-Remove unnecessary loop: The execute function was iterating over the proposal's targets and executing each transaction separately.
+- Remove unnecessary loop: The execute function was iterating over the proposal's targets and executing each transaction separately.
 Since the transactions are executed within the _executeTransaction function, there's no need for this loop.
 Now, the function directly calls _executeTransaction for each target in the proposal.

-Removed unused functions: noticed that some functions like __acceptAdmin and __abdicate were not used within the contract, remove them .
+- Removed unused functions: noticed that some functions like __acceptAdmin and __abdicate were not used within the contract, remove them .

-Reduced redundant storage reads: optimize some functions to read from storage only when needed, reducing the number of storage reads.
+- Reduce redundant storage reads: optimize some functions to read from storage only when needed, reducing the number of storage reads.

 Here is an optimized version of GovernorCharlie contract: